cosmos/ibc/spec/app/ics-100-atomic-swap/README.md

 modified: 2022-10-07
 ---

+<p style="text-align:center;border-style:solid">This specification has been reviewed by the Spec Comittee, but it is not responsible for maintaining it.</p>

 ## Synopsis

 This standard document specifies packet data structure, state machine handling logic, and encoding details for the atomic swap of fungible tokens over an IBC channel between two modules on separate chains.